April 28, 2018 ☼ Leadership

 Another important fact about being honest and open is that this will make the feedback you give and/or get so much more valuable.
 If you can give honest feedback (be it positive or negative) on a regular basis and in a good way, everyone will know where they stand and what they can do, and will never be surprised by something.
 Just share all your thoughts on why you made the decision to give the positive or negative feedback.
 There will be no question left unanswered, and the other party can use the feedback for what it is without unnecessary anxiety around it.
 I think the same is to say about receiving feedback.
 You yourself definitely want to receive something honest from your manager or peer in order to tackle it or be proud of it!

-I hope that this post will maybe help you even just in one situation where you may decide to tell it all.
+I hope that this post will help you even just in one situation where you may decide to fully transparent.
 Maybe you’ll notice how good it feels and how good the other person will react.
 If you don’t, maybe you’ll receive some honest news, feedback, or thoughts and understand how it is from the other side.
 All in all, whether you’re a manager or not, be open and honest with everyone around you.
 It is for the better of the company and your life in general.